Filing for Social Security or SSI Disability in Rhode Island

 Providence, RI 02903

-For those whose injury or illness won't keep them from working for at least one year, Rhode Island provides up to 30 weeks of short-term disability benefits.
-The program is called temporary disability insurance (TDI).
+If your injury or illness won't keep you from working for at least one year, you won't qualify for Social Security disability benefits or SSI.
+But the State of Rhode Island provides up to 30 weeks of short-term disability benefits through a program called "temporary disability insurance" (TDI).
 For more information, see our article on Rhode Island's temporary disability benefits program.

 Talk to a Disability Lawyer